 Material purity is highly valued in contemporary architecture.
 The ideal that buildings should be materially consistent inside and out seems to be gaining a foothold in the architectural canon, if highly mediatized prizes like the Pritzker are any indication.
 RCR Aranda Pigem Vilalta, the 2017 winners of the prize named after a successful hotel magnate, exemplify the tendency of monomateriality perfectly.
 All their projects involve the exploration of a single building material, and that material is almost always Corten steel.
-But they are not alone: many other architects are exploring new possibilities of concrete, wood (especially cross-laminated timber), glass, composites, or bamboo.
+But they are not alone: many other architects are exploring new possibilities of concrete, wood (especially engineered wood), glass, composites, or bamboo.
 Indeed, there is also a resurgence of interest in architects of previous generations who became identified with a single building material, such as Miguel Fisac’s experiments with concrete or Eladio Dieste’s with brick, not to mention the revival of Brutalism.
 But where these works employed mainly one material in conjunction with others that are complementary, today’s mindset seems much more purist.
 The current ideal seems to be “make absolutely everything out of one material come hell or high water” (i.e. even if the building overheats or leaks).
 Oh, by the way, windows are allowed as long as they have no frames, since glass is not a material unless it is tinted, textured, tatooed or otherwise made “visible”.

 Where is this new-found interest coming from?
 Does it have anything to do with architecture’s growing obsession with wanting to be considered “art”, specifically sculpture and land-art?
 RCR’s use of Corten steel appears to be highly inspired by Richard Serra’s work when looking at the way these architects tend to integrate this material within a landscape, always contrasting it sharply with any natural or artificially created topographical features.